pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1294 NodePort

+Today read the documentation about NodePort in Kubernetes.
+I know how to create a NodePort service to expose my application, but I want to understand very well about what is a NodePort, other features to expose an application like NodePort in Kubernetes, also I studied how it works the Kubernetes network.

 ##### Day 1293 Hexagonal Architecture

 Today I will be studying the hexagonal architecture in the afternoon.
 I know this architecture style in the past, but I never did some projects with them,
 I designed a basic diagram for an application with this architectural style, I have planned to build the application using SpringBoot and Kotlin.

 ##### Day 1292 Reading